Who Are We?

 What Do We Do?

-Our Prevention Education Team develops and implements programs to address the root causes of bias through education.
-Current projects include:
+• The Prevention & Education Team develops and implements programs to address the root causes of bias through community education and dialogue.

 In the News